ComputeHalacha/JewishCalendar/README.md

 * The HTML5 equivalent of The Luach Project
 * Code is pure HTML5/css/javascript
 * Cordova 3.5 application - can be installed on almost any device (IOS, Android, Blackberry etc.)
-* As the code is pure HTML5/css/javascript, it can also be displayed in a regular browser
+* As the code is pure HTML5/css/javascript, it can also be displayed in a regular browser.
+For example, see [online Luach](http://www.compute.co.il/Luach/).
 * jQuery Mobile as a GUI framework
 * Based on **jCal.js** the JewishCalendar javascript library
 * Full Zmanim for any day in history or the future for anywhere in the world. (contains a large database of locations)

 ### How do I get set up? ###

-In the repository, there are 8  projects.
+In the repository, there are 9 projects.

 1. ***\JewishCalendar\JewishCalendar.csproj***
     The code for the JewishCalendar .NET library.
 Compiles to **JewishCalendar.dll**.